 Myth 2: MORE DATA = BETTER DATA

-When people talk about big data, the conversation is usually about the amount of data and how this amount grows.
+When people talk about it, the conversation is usually about the amount of data and how this amount grows.
 Size and speed seem the most important.
 Size is not really that relevant because, in fact, a very small percentage of all available data is actually being used today.

-The most important thing is the quality of the data.
+The most important thing is quality.
 What makes big data really useful are the so-called 5 V’s:

-- Volume – How much data do we have?
+- Volume – How much do we have?

 - Variety – In what formats and with what variety of sources do we have the information?

-- Speed - The speed at which new data is generated and added to existing data.
-Also the speed at which we can analyze them, if it is in real time, for example.
+- Speed - The speed at which is generated and added to existing data.
+Also, the speed at which we can analyze them, if it is in real-time, for example.

-- Veracity – The quality and veracity of the data we have.
+- Veracity – The quality and veracity we have.
 The degree of trust.